 As promised, Faultline Online Reporter picked the brains of the authors behind the ITU-R’s AI broadcast report published just last week, which we lambasted for its distinctly equivocal conclusion.
-In its defense, the organization explained that vagueness is the only way to approach AI and machine learning in today’s climate – having to aggressively trim off the fat from an ethical standpoint in the rocky waters of these preliminary stages.
+In its defense, the organization explained that vagueness is the only way to approach AI and machine learning in today’s climate – having to aggressively trim off the fat from an ethical standpoint in these preliminary stages.

 Andy Quested, who works on standards at the BBC’s design and engineering department, helped curate the report and assured us the latest reference document is part of a much larger beast arriving in July – around the time of a workshop being held in Geneva with Japanese broadcaster NHK.
 Really then, last week’s 20-page Artificial Intelligence Systems for Program Production and Exchange report was a snapshot in time, he assured us.
 “We had to get the document out very quickly, in under a year, and had to adhere to terms of ethics,” admitted Quested, which essentially meant having to skimp on the conclusion.

 That word ethics is a real stickler in any field, but particularly in the AI sector and even more so for a public service broadcaster like the BBC, which apparently has to traverse significantly more hoops than a company like Sky with a paying subscriber base.
 An ethical minefield essentially boils down to the assessment of whether collecting data for the use of sending personalized content to viewers is moral, which clearly isn’t exclusive to AI and machine learning, but the uncertainty about the technology certainly won’t help its cause.